Table of Contents

 ii.
 Required Program Courses

-The candidate must successfully complete the following required Program Courses at the college of law:
+The candidate must successfully complete the following required Program Courses at the College of Law:

-• Environmental Law (LAW 6470)
+- Environmental Law (LAW 6470)

-• Administrative Law (LAW 6520)
+- Administrative Law (LAW 6520)

-• Land Use Regulation (Law 6460) or Natural Resources Law & Policy Seminar (LAW 7930) or Natural Resources Law (LAW 6480)
+- Land Use Regulation (Law 6460) or Natural Resources Law & Policy Seminar (LAW 7930) or Natural Resources Law (LAW 6480)

 iii.
 Elective Program Courses

 At least nine of the required 21 credit hours must be fulfilled by selection from elective Program Courses designated by the Committee.
 The list of approved courses will generally be maintained on the Program’s webpage.
 The credits a student earns in completing the paper requirement (see below) count towards these nine credits.
-Service on the Journal of Land Use & Environmental Law counts towards the nine-credit electives requirement as well.
+Service in the Journal of Land Use & Environmental Law counts towards the nine-credit electives requirement as well.

 iv.
 Experiential/Practical Skills Requirement